Shah-M-Hammad/calc-app/README.md

-Its a functional calculator with modern and responsive
+Its a functional calculator with modern and responsive ui